ehtobsemaj/PowerShell_Scripts/README.md

-powercli_scripts
+PowerCLI Scripts
 ================

-#Various PowerCLI Scripts for vSphere
+Various PowerCLI Scripts for vSphere

-## NFS Mount
+### Requirements
-For C# client users, adds NFS mount to multiple hosts
+It's assumed that you're running the latest version of PowerCLI and at least PowerShell version 2 or better.